Here is a delicious California-style wet burrito recipe with a sauce that is packed with global flavors.

 - Place burrito on a plate and top it according to these layers...

-- 1 tbsp guacamole, 1 tbsp sour cream, 1 tbsp cheese, a big ladle of sauce, and finally ¼ cup of salad mix to EACH burrito.
+- 1 tablespoon guacamole, 1 tablespoon sour cream, 1 tablespoon cheese, a big ladle of sauce, and finally ¼ cup of salad mix to EACH burrito.

 - Use Ragu Traditional Pasta Sauce or Hunt's Traditional Pasta Sauce.
 Using any other pasta sauce will alter the taste of this dish.
 Hence, why I choose not to use my favorite organic one.